fleetdm/fleet/articles/fleet-4.23.0.md

    - Custom paths.
 This was hardcoded to `/*`, but it can require an extra annotation to work with regular expressions depending on the ingress controller.
    - Specified ingressClassName.
 This setting was hardcoded to `gce`, but it might be different on each cluster.
 - Improved database usage to prevent some deadlocks.
+- Improved styling on the App settings page.
 - Updated the Orbit MSI installer to include the necessary manifest file for using `windows_event_log` as a `logger_plugin`.
 - Updated MDM lists and aggregated data to exclude Windows servers.
 - Updated Go to 1.19.3.